skndungu/entry_monitor_system/README.md

 - Connect the `GND` to and `GND` on the ESP board

 ### LEDs & Buzzer
-- Connect the leds as follows:
+- Connect the leds & the buzzer as follows:
   - `LED enter` => `Pin 3` on the ESP BOARD
   - `LED leave` => `Pin 4` on the ESP BOARD
   - `LED unrecognized` => `Pin 16` on the ESP BOARD